Kreyu/data-table-bundle/docs/src/reference/types/action/link-dropdown-item.md

 ;
 ```

-When using the `LinkActionType` as a [row action](../../../docs/components/actions.md), you can provide a callable
+When using the `LinkActionType` as a [row action](../../../docs/components/actions.md), you can provide a closure
 that will receive the row data as an argument and should return a string.

 ```php